tuanhuynht1/Text_File_Compressor/readme.txt

 To decompress a text file:

-    Run the executable along as the keyword "decompress" as the second argument and the filename as the third argument.
+    Run the executable along with the keyword "decompress" as the second argument and the filename as the third argument.
     Make sure you have the unaltered serializedKey file in the same directory Ex--    a.exe decompress text.txt